daemon-ic/nimue-excalidraw-gist-extension/README.md

 ### Storage Location

-All drawings are stored as GitHub Gists with:
+All drawings are stored in a private GitHub repository named `excalidraw-drawings`:
-- Filename: `drawing.excalidraw`
-- Public visibility (configurable in code)
+- Each drawing is saved as a separate `.excalidraw` file
+- Filenames are automatically slugified (e.g., "My Diagram" → `my-diagram.excalidraw`)
+- Duplicate names are auto-incremented (e.g., `my-diagram-1.excalidraw`)
+- Repository is private and automatically created on first use
 - Full Excalidraw JSON format including elements, appState, and files

 ## Permissions